 At the end of the course redesign process, individual faculty must submit the following:

-• a reflection that includes an articulation of how the redesigned course meets foundational Liberal Arts Gateway principles,
+• a reflection that includes an articulation of how the redesigned course meets foundational LAG principles,

 • a course description,

-• an assignment/class activity that aligns with the Liberal Arts Gateway disciplinary toolkit.
+• an assignment/class activity that aligns with the LAG disciplinary toolkit.

-Faculty will be certified as a Liberal Arts Gateway course instructor, and the course will appear on the course schedule with a unique title
+Faculty will be certified as a LAG course instructor, and the course will appear on the course schedule with a unique title

-Teaching Communities Option for faculty who are already part of the Liberal Arts Gateway in their disciplines.
+Teaching Communities Option for faculty who are already part of the LAG in their disciplines.

 Stipend: $400/semester

-Applications Currently Closed: The application process opens in the Spring for Liberal Arts Gateway.
+Applications Currently Closed: The application process opens in the spring for LAG.

-Model 2: For Departments without a Liberal Arts Gateway Committee
+Model Two: For Departments without a Liberal Arts Gateway Committee

-Identify a small cohort of faculty (3-5 members) who are interested in creating a Liberal Arts Gateway committee in your individual discipline.
+Identify a small cohort of faculty (three to five members) who are interested in creating a LAG committee in your individual discipline.

-Under the guidance of the Liberal Arts Gateway Oversight Committee, participate in the establishment of a discipline LAG Committee, establish guiding principles, and create an application and review process for new Liberal Arts Gateway courses your discipline.
+Under the guidance of the LAG Oversight Committee, participate in the establishment of a discipline LAG Committee, establish guiding principles, and create an application and review process for new LAG courses your discipline.

 Deliverables